hnykda/wifi-heatmapper/README.md

 5. Follow the on-screen instructions to complete the WiFi survey and generate the heatmap.

+## How does this work

+It's actually pretty simple.
+The app is written in Next.js.
+To get the information, we invoke the `iperf3`, `wdutil` and `ioreg` commands via JS `child_process` and parse the output.
+The webapp then just stores everything in simple JSON "database" file.

 ## Credits

 This project was inspired by [python-wifi-survey-heatmap](https://github.com/jantman/python-wifi-survey-heatmap).
 Special thanks to the original author for their work.